lana-k/sqliteviz/Basic-usage.md

 # Basic usage

-## Choose SQLite database or CSV file
+## Choose SQLite database, CSV file, JSON or NDJSON file

-You can choose a database or a CSV file right on the welcom page (fig. 1).
-The supported file extentions: `.csv`, `.db`,`.sqlite` and `.sqlite3`.
+You can choose a database, a CSV file, a JSON or NDJSON file right on the welcom page (fig. 1).
+The supported file extentions: `.csv`, `.json`, `.ndjson`, `.db`,`.sqlite` and `.sqlite3`.

 ![Fig. 1: Welcome page](./img/Screenshot_welcome.png)

-If you choose a CSV file it will be parsed.
-Then sqliteviz creates a new database with data from the CSV.
-You can change parsing settings and table name in the dialog which is shown automatically if you choose a CSV file (fig. 2).
+If you choose a CSV, JSON or NDJSON file it will be parsed.
+Then sqliteviz creates a new database with data from the file.
+You can change table name in the dialog which is shown automatically if you choose a CSV, JSON or NDJSON file.
+For CSV you can also change parsing settings (fig. 2).

 ![Fig. 2: CSV import dialog](./img/Screenshot_csv.png)

-If you don't have a database or CSV press `Create empty database` button and then fill an empty database using DDL and DML statements.
+If you don't have a database or CSV or JSON/NDJSON press `Create empty database` button and then fill an empty database using DDL and DML statements.
 A tab with an example of how to do it will be opened automatically (fig. 3).